forestgrape/coronavirus/5_epidemiological/transmission.md

 * [Aerosols](../5_epidemiological/transmission.md#aerosol)

 this new model is added:
-* Dry form transmission
+* Dry form aerosol transmission

-Compared to aerosols - which tend to spread local both in time and space, an example is the scent of a freshly cooked soup -, tiny dry particulates behave dust/smoke like - smoke is a collection of tiny dry particulates diffusing around - so they move with the air and stay in the air even longer.
+Larger droplets behave like balls and are transmitted only over short distances.
+Watery particles between 2 to 100 micrometers move with the air and can stay quite long in the air, however they still tend to spread local both in time and space - an example is the scent of a cooking soup - and less often reach the deep lungs.
+On the other hand tiny dry particulates behave dust/smoke like - smoke is a collection of tiny dry particulates diffusing around - so they move with the air and stay in the air even longer.
 Dry particulates have a potentially more infectious lung deposition and less clearance.

-It is argued
-* the described properties of dry form transmission explain best the observed transmission patterns for Sars-CoV-1, MERS.
-Sars-Cov-2 has different forms to transmit and some are best explained by dry from transmission (while others are explained by droplet/droplet aerosol transmission.
-* physiological properties make the lower respiratory tract particularly susceptible to  dry form infections:
+#### Epidemiological Evidence
+Betacoronavirus clusters of severe cases are nearly always observed in settings with dry indoor air.

+#### Biological Evidence

+##### Properties of the Respiratory Tract
+The described properties of dry form transmission explain best the transmission yielding to infections of the deep lungs which are a hallmark of severe diseases caused by the betacoronaviruses Sars-CoV-1, MERS and Sars-Cov-2.
+Remark: SARS-2 infecting the upper or middle respiratory tract can be transmitted with droplets/fomites ([Disease Pattering](../3_medical/coronavirus_disease_patterns.md)).

-  * small and dry particles have the highest deposition in the lower respiratory tract
+* Small, not round and dry particulates have a high probability to deposit in the lower respiratory tract.
-  * the immune system protection against viruses is lowest in the deep lungs, since the immune system there is less trained to deal with viruses.
+* The immune system protection against viruses is lower in the deep lungs than at other locations in the respiratory tract, since the immune system there is less trained to deal with viruses.
-  * the absolute number of susceptible cells of the lower lungs is larger than in the upper respiratory tract:
+* the absolute number of cells infectable by betacoronaviruses is highest in the lungs:
   * __SARS-CoV-1/2__: susceptible cells for SARS-CoV-1/2 replication are found throughout the respiratory tract but the largest surface is in the lower respiratory tract.
   * __MERS__: the cells susceptible to MERS infections are in the lower respiratory tract lower respiratory tract as obligate entry point.

+##### Viability of Virions
+The viability of virions is highest when dried.

+##### Aerosol Science
+The larger the ratio of the surface to the mass, the more the particulates go with the air.
+For tiny dry particulates the ratio is larger than for roundish droplets.
+Roundish droplets if small enough still move with the air, but less than tiny dry particulates.

+#### Medical Evidence
+Viral load and tissue damage indicate that MERS and SARS-1 infect primarily the lower respiratory tract.
+SARS-2 infections are especially dangerous if they reach the lower respiratory tract (and similar to MERS and SARS-1 infections).
-  * the observed viral load in different organs indicate that MERS and SARS-1/2 infections are especially dangerous if they reach the lower respiratory tract
+* the observed viral load in different tissue indicate that MERS and SARS-1 infect primarily the lower respiratory tract.
+The observed viral loads of severe SARS-2 infections are highest in the lower respiratory tract.
+* Tissue damage for SARS-1/2 and MERS infection is observed in the lower respiratory tract.

-Overall the argumentation provides evidence, that aerosol and the proposed dry form are relevant transmission pathways.
+The pieces of evidence indicate that aerosol and the proposed dry form are relevant transmission pathways.

-Based on the aerosol and dry form transmission models, expected spread patterns are discussed and the smoke-like transmission metaphor.
+Smoke is a metaphor for the aerosol and dry form aerosol transmission.
+Based on smoke-like aerosol transmission expected spread situations are discussed.
 Measures for controlling the Sars-CoV-2 transmission are outlined.
-Key is ventilation of indoor spaces and wearing a mask in risky indoor spaces.
+Key is ventilation of indoor spaces and wearing a suitable mask in risky indoor spaces.

 ### Dry Form Transmission Model
 **[in rework]**  <!--group by infection, in air, sourcing=generation-->

-The virus is attached to dry particulates or even just as a single particle.
-These dry particles dust like fly around or in the case of tiny particulates diffuse smoke like around.
+The virus is attached to dry particulates or even just as a single virion particle.
+These dry particles smoke like fly around or in the case of tiny particulates diffuse smoke like around.

 Coronaviruses virions keep viability in dry form and the viability is even highest when dried (chapter [Virion Viability](../2_biological/virion_viability.md)), so dry form transmission is possible in theory.